Some of the terms commonly used on in the Dominion community include:

 Three-Pile: Ending a game by emptying a third pile, often while ahead on points.

 Trasher (or Deck-thinner): Any card that allows one to remove cards from one’s deck.

 Trash-for-Benefit: Any card that gives a benefit at the cost of trashing a card.
 Apprentice draws additional cards, Salvager gives cash, etc.

-Village: Besides the card of the same name, can refer to any card which gives +2 Actions; most (but not all) such cards have “Village” in their names.
+Village: Besides the card of the same name, can refer to any card which allows someone to play multiple actions in a turn; most (but not all) such cards have “Village” in their names.